Check Availability

 Distance to walls: Directly on the walls at the Watergate

 This intimate guesthouse is quite literally built into the city walls at the western Watergate.
 With just a handful of beautifully appointed rooms, Edgar House offers a level of personal attention that larger hotels simply cannot match.
-Wake up, open the curtains, and you're looking out over the River Dee from one of the most historic vantage points in the city.
+Wake up, open the curtains, and you're looking out over the River Dee from one of the most historic vantage points in Chester.
+If proximity to Chester's city walls is what you are seeking, no other hotel comes close.

 View Details